OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 $ { echo "suspend"; cat; } | jdb -attach localhost:7777
 ```

 Next, suspend the process where the Java runtime loads `libnative-lib.so`.
-In JDB, set a breakpoint at the `java.lang.System.loadLibrary` method and resume the process.
+In jdb, set a breakpoint at the `java.lang.System.loadLibrary` method and resume the process.
 After the breakpoint has been reached, execute the `step up` command, which will resume the process until `loadLibrary`returns.
 At this point, `libnative-lib.so` has been loaded.

 ```shell
 > stop in java.lang.System.loadLibrary